DUNE/computing-training-202112/_episodes/10-code-makeover-day2.md

 {: .source}

 If you have to search through a list of items many times, it is best to sort it and use std::lower_bound; see the example [here][cpp-lower-bound].
 `std::map` is sorted, and `std::unordered_map` uses a quicker hash table.
-Generally looking things up in maps is `O(n*log(n))` and in a `std::unordered_map` is `O(1)` in CPU time, while searching for it from the beginning is `O(n)`.
+Generally looking things up in maps is `O(log(n))` and in a `std::unordered_map` is `O(1)` in CPU time, while searching for it from the beginning is `O(n)`.
 The bad example above can be sped up by an average factor of 2 by putting a break statement after `found=true;` if you want to find the first instance of an object.
 If you want to find the last instance, just count backwards and stop at the first one you find; or use `std::upper_bound`.

 **Don’t needlessly mix floats and doubles.**